 Please read the information about hiking safety at the park.

-The Old Mitchell Trail, used by explorers as early as the 1840’s, was the primary trail for reaching Mount Mitchell during the late 1800’s and the early 1900’s.
-This preserved trail originated along the North Fork of the Swannanoa River, extended along the crests of the Black Mountains, and ended at the summit of Mount Mitchell.
-Today, this trail is mainly hiked 2.2 miles from the Park Office to the summit.
-Hikers are frequently rewarded for walking this 1 and ½ hour long, strenuous distance by observing deer in their natural habitat.
+The Old Mitchell Trail, used by explorers as early as the 1840s, was the primary trail for reaching Mount Mitchell during the late 1800s and the early 1900s.
+This preserved trail originated along the North Fork of the Swannanoa River, extended along the crests of the Black Mountains and ended at the summit of Mount Mitchell.
+Today, this trail is mainly hiked 2.2 miles from the park office to the summit.
+Hikers are frequently rewarded for walking this 1.5-hour-long, strenuous distance with observing deer in their natural habitat.

-A short trail beginning at the upper summit parking lot leads to the summit observation platform.
+This 280-yard paved road begins at the upper summit parking lot and leads to the summit observation platform.
 On a clear day, visitors can see as far as 85 miles and enjoy spectacular views of the surrounding mountains and the Pisgah National Forest.

-ALERT : This short, paved trail is fairly steep.
-Hikers should wear appropriate clothing and carry proper gear as the high altitude makes the climate of Mount Mitchell chilly, even in summer.
-Beware of ICE on trails.
+ALERT: This short, paved trail is fairly steep.
+Hikers should wear appropriate clothing and carry proper gear, as the high altitude makes the climate of Mount Mitchell chilly, even in the summer.
+Beware of ice on trails.

 Mount Mitchell State Park